 Therefore, outside of just making an income for himself, Stephen needed to find a way to help fund the increasingly more expensive videos (due to production costs such as hiring a film crew).

-One way Stephen has successfully done this is by partnering with related brands.
-For example, Stephen recently partnered with iCloth Avionics (makers of a special cloth for cleaning screens and windshields) to giveaway $1000 in flight training to one of the channel’s viewers.
+One way he's done that is through Patreon (he currently has over 1,000 patrons).
+But has also found a revenue stream in partnering with related brands.
+For example, Stephen once partnered with iCloth Avionics (makers of a special cloth for cleaning screens and windshields) to giveaway $1000 in flight training to one of the channel’s viewers.

 For iCloth Avionics, the partnership makes sense because the Flight Chops audience would be interested in a cloth that would help them clean a plane windshield before taking flight.
 For Stephen, it allows his channel to make money through sponsorship.